-- Expanded Performing Arts Pathways, with options that include Choral Music Pathway, Instrumental Music Pathway and Theater Pathway - Digital Communications Pathway with three courses in Foundations of Digital Design, Processes of Digital Design and Applications of Digital Design - Engineering (PLTW) Pathway - Advanced Academic Program: The Cambridge and Advanced Placement, CAP, Program takes our existing Cambridge curriculum and adds the AP Capstone Diploma option.
+- K-12 Teacher Academy: This Pathway prepares students for careers in elementary and secondary education.
+Observation opportunities in a variety of age and discipline settings, as well as special needs and non-classroom settings, provide practical experiences while enriching the learning.
+Students participate in a long-term placement during their senior year which allows for in-depth experiences in a classroom setting.
+This pathway prepares students for a career as a teacher, classroom assistant, and/or paraprofessional.
+Advanced degrees allow for a career as a Principal, Curriculum Director, Speech Therapist, and Superintendent. - Expanded Performing Arts Pathways, with options that include Choral Music Pathway, Instrumental Music Pathway and Theater Pathway - Advanced Academic Program: The Cambridge and Advanced Placement, CAP, Program takes our existing Cambridge curriculum and adds the AP Capstone Diploma option.
 Students who complete the two-year program can earn one of two different AP Capstone awards, which are valued by colleges across the United States and around the world.
 Students who earn scores of 3 or higher in AP Seminar and AP Research and on four additional AP Exams of their choosing receive the AP Capstone DiplomaTM.
 Students who earn scores of 3 or higher in AP Seminar and AP Research but not on four additional AP Exams receive the AP Seminar and Research CertificateTM.